 MSI GS65 improved the cooling functions on this model to help prevent any overheating issues — it’s very impressive just how much can be packed into such a slim laptop.
 The battery is rated for 8 hours, but again, this can vary considerably.
 Ports include Thunderbolt 2 and USB-A connections.

 Origin PC specializes in desktop-replacement gaming laptops that you configure on-site, right down to the laptop color.
 We love this approach because you can easily customize a laptop specifically for VR experiences.

 The base model for this 15-inch laptop starts at around $1,900, but the overall cost will rise depending on what you select — you can easily see how much each option will add to the price.
 Choices include a 10th-gen i7-10875H eight-core CPU, GeForce RTX graphics, up to 32GB of RAM, up to 2TB of storage, and so on.

-With the, you choose the display and GPU together.
+With the Origin PC EVO15-S, you choose the display and GPU together.
 For instance, the base option pairs the RTX 2070 with an FHD display at 144Hz.
 The maximum is a 4K OLED screen backed by the RTX 2080 SUPER.

 We recommend this durable Lenovo Legion laptop with one important reminder: This machine does offer RTX 2060 graphics, but you need to add it as a customization option since the base GPU isn’t quite capable.

 Fortunately, the other base specs on this 2020 model are excellent, including a 10th-gen Intel Core processor, up to 16GB of RAM, and your choice of hard drive size based on what you need.